Best road bike mudguards: Fantastic fenders to fight off winter

 Reasons to avoid

-How to choose the best road bike mudguards for you
+How to choose the best road bike fenders or mudguards

-However, there's a saying among mechanics that you can fit mudguards onto any bike, all you need is patience and P-clips.
-With that in mind, if your bike doesn't have provision for bolt-on mudguards, but you want a more secure fit, you can use P-clips fit onto your fork legs or seat stay to create an eyelet - however, be sure to protect the frame with either heat-shrink, insulation tape or rubber tabs (the sort that are used to shim bike light mounts) at the point of contact, otherwise the contact will damage your paintwork.
+However, there's a saying among mechanics that you can fit mudguards to any bike.
+All you need is patience and P-clips (a type of metal fitting).
+With that in mind, if your bike doesn't have provision for bolt-on mudguards, but you want a more secure fit, depending on the bike you might be able use P-clips fit onto your fork legs or seat stay to create an eyelet.
+However, be sure to protect the frame with either heat-shrink, insulation tape or rubber tabs (the sort that used to shim bike light mounts) at the point of contact, otherwise, the contact will damage your paintwork.

 Which length and shape mudguards do I need?

 Mudguards come in all shapes and sizes, and the more wheel coverage they offer, the more spray they will prevent.
-A full-length fender will not only protect you and the rider sitting on your wheel from tyre gunk but also your frame and bottom bracket will be pelted by less salt-infused road grit.
+A full-length fender, with a proper length flap, will protect you and the rider sitting on your wheel.
+A good fender system will also keep your frame, and bottom bracket, clean and free of mud and dirt coming off the ground.

-Look for fenders that have some contouring or a rounded shape, if they are too flat they won't offer all that much protection.
+For the best coverage, you will also want to look for fenders that have some contouring or a rounded shape as well as a rolled-in edge.
+If they are too flat they won't offer all that much protection.

-How close should it sit against the tyre?
+How close should a fender or mudguard sit against the tyre?

-For a mudguard to work correctly, it needs to sit close enough to the tyre that water is captured, without being too close that it will consistently rub.
-Beyond keeping an eye on what the maximum tyre clearance of your fender of choice is, keep in mind that if a rock or something similar gets jammed between the tyre and the fender it may cause the wheel to come to an abrupt stop — a big problem if it's your front wheel.
+For a mudguard to work correctly, it needs to sit close enough to the tyre to capture water but far enough away to avoid rubbing.
+Beyond keeping an eye on what the maximum tyre clearance of your fender of choice is, keep in mind that if a rock or something similar gets jammed between the tyre and the fender it may cause the wheel to come to an abrupt stop.
+That's a real problem if it's your front wheel and it's the reason a good safety release system is important.

 Get The Leadout Newsletter